 MoDOT is committed to ensuring all land disturbance projects are in compliance with environmental laws through the use of adequate erosion and sediment control practices.

-Zero consent decree violations occurred in the first quarter of 2018.
+Zero Consent Decree violations have occurred in the third quarter of 2017.

 The target for this measure is no violations and no penalties paid.
-The accumulated total consent decree violations are now at seven and no penalties have been paid.
-The Environmental Protection Agency has not commented on MoDOT's 2016 Annual Report.
+The accumulated total consent decree violations stands at five and no penalties have been paid.